Clinical Research Office. A partnership between Sheffield Teaching Hospitals NHS Foundation Trust and the University of Sheffield

 How does this affect health and care research?

-The new legislation was developed primarily to respond to growing use of personal information for marketing, social media and profiling.
+The legislation was developed primarily to respond to growing use of personal information for marketing, social media and profiling.
 It means important changes for those sectors in terms of the information that has to be provided to people about how their information will be used, and it sets a higher bar for the consent that has to be obtained for using people’s information or contacting them for these purposes.

-Health and care research has worked within robust regulatory systems for many years, and has set clear expectations about informing participants in research about how information about them is used.
+Health and care research has worked within robust regulatory systems for many years and has set clear expectations about informing participants in research about how information about them is used.

 When Sheffield Teaching Hospitals NHS Foundation Trust is the sponsor for a Research study

-As an NHS organisation we use personally-identifiable information to conduct research to improve healthcare and services.
+As an NHS organisation we use personally identifiable information to conduct research to improve healthcare and services.

 If you wish to raise a complaint on how we have handled your personal data, you can contact our Data Protection Officer who will investigate the matter.
 If you are not satisfied with our response or believe we are processing your personal data in a way that is not lawful you can complain to the Information Commissioner’s Office (ICO).